bloominstituteoftechnology/Computer-Architecture-C/Sprint_Challenge/Answers.md

 2. Describe assembly language and machine language:

 An assembly language is a low-level programming language that humans can understand, such as LDI (which stands for "Load Immediate"), PRN ("Print"), and HLT ("Halt").
-Machine language, on the other hand, is programming language that only machines or computers can understand, such as codes like 1111000, and etc.
+Machine language, on the other hand, is programming language that only machines or computers can understand, such as codes like 1111000, and etc. They both contain the same instruction/command but they're expressed in different ways.